and welcome to a new episode of our epic German learning adventure.

 efficiency of something or someone."...

-this is what would be written on Wikipedia… if…. they would stop deleting my contribution that is.
+This is the definition that would be written on Wikipedia.
+I mean… if they would stop deleting my contribution that is.

 - I like Berlin.